hikeventures/hikeventures.github.io/_posts/tidbits/2014-11-24-outdoors-tidbits-16.markdown

   -tidbits
 layout: post
 ---
 What a week!
 We have collected plenty of giveaways for you and we want to thank again our sponsors.
 We will start our raffle anytime soon.
-So check back regularly to be the first to get an entry for our first giveaway in our [Advent Calendar](http://hikeventures.com/advent-calendar-2014/).
+So check back regularly to be the first to get an entry for our first giveaway in our [Advent Calendar](http://hikeventures.com/advent-calendar-2014/). {% include intro_tidbits.html %}
 <br><br>
 <a href="https://www.flickr.com/photos/90204224@N07/8375202563"><img src="https://farm9.staticflickr.com/8190/8375202563_e45532e096_h.jpg" width="1600" height="1164"></a><!--more--><br><br>
 Experiences with shoes. - [thewalkahead.com](http://thewalkahead.com/2014/11/24/on-the-trail-an-ode-to-old-shoes)